-ADJUSTING THE TABLE PARALLEL TO THE RADIAL ARM
+ADJUSTING THE TABLE PARALLEL TO THE RADIAL ARM AND LEVELING TABLE

 - 1. Remove saw guard. - 2.
-Insert set screws into leveling nuts (T-nuts) from top side until they just touch the top of the base frame. - Tighten both channel clamping bolts (Fig. 10) at front of base until they are snug (use wrench but do not pull up solid.)
+Insert set screws into leveling nuts (T-nuts) from top side until they just touch the top of the base frame. - 3.
+Tighten both channel clamping bolts (Fig. 10) at front of base until they are snug (use wrench but do not pull up solid.)
 Tighten channel clamping bolts at back of base only to a finger tightness.

 - 4. Release arm latch (Item 12, Fig. 5) and carriage lock (Item 7, Fig. 5) for easy movement of blade during leveling operation.
 Lower blade and move to points 1, 2, 3 and 4 (Fig. 9) to find at which of these points the blade first touches the top of the table.
 Spin blade by hand and listen for pinging sound to pick up this high point. - 5.
 High point must be at one of the front leveling screw holes before continuing leveling procedure.
 If it is not at the front, adjust screw at point 1 or 2 so that high point is created at the front near point 1 or 2.
-Raise blade slightly to pick up pinging sound at this new high point. - 6.
-DO NOT CHANGE ELEVATION OF BLADE FOR RE-MAINDER OF LEVELING OPERATION. - 7.
+Raise blade slightly to pick up pinging sound at this new high point. - DO NOT CHANGE ELEVATION OF BLADE FOR RE-MAINDER OF LEVELING OPERATION. - 7.
 Move blade to back of table directly behind the high point.
 Raise table to blade height at this point by adjusting leveling screw in this area.
 Tighten channel clamping bolt at back of base on leveled side. - 8.
 Return blade to front of table and make slight adjustment in leveling screw in this area if necessary.

-- Swing blade to front side of table on opposite side of base.
+- Swing blade to tront side of table on opposite side of base.
 Adjust screw in this area to bring table to blade height. - Move blade to back of table on this side.
 Adjust screw in this area. - 11.
 Tighten all channel clamping bolts. - Move blade to all four leveling screw positions to recheck.
 Blade should ping at all positions.
 Make slight adjustments if necessary. - 13.
 Move blade to center of table.
-If table is low at this point, raise by adjusting set screw #5.
-It may be necessary to back off screw #6 to provide clearance. - 14.
-If table is high at center, lower by tightening screw #6.
-When table is level, turn in set screw #5 until it bottoms on the base.
-This will serve as lock for the adjustment of screw #6. - 15.
-Lay rip fence in vertical position behind front table. - 16.
-Lay table spacer board behind rip fence. - Lay rear table behind table spacer board.
-Place cutout section forward. - 18.
+If table is low at this point, take low spot out by adjusting screw #5. - 14.
+Lay rip fence in vertical position behind front table. - 15.
+Lay table spacer board behind rip fence. - Lay rear table with cut-out section forward behind table spacer board. - 17.
 Install table clamps as shown and tighten securely against edge of rear table.